Maor-Milan/To-Do-And-Posts/README.md

 The app is basic in the current stage but able to manage as simple flow of tasks and posts to a small group.

 ## Technologies
-In the front end i used Angular in a SPA architecture and of course JavaScript and TypeScript.
+In the front end i used Angular in a SPA architecture and of course JavaScript and TypeScript with Bootstrap.
 In the back end i used for the first time NodeJS.
 My DB was MongoDB.